Policies and Procedures

 Q: What do I need to do if a vendor has brought in equipment to demonstrate and has agreed to let us keep it for a trial period?

 A: You will need to contact Purchasing Services to have an evaluation agreement sent to you.
-You must have the company sign the agreement and forward the Purchasing Services along with a no-charge requisition.
+You must have the company sign the agreement and forward to Purchasing Services a zero-dollar purchase requisition.

 Q: What happens if the demonstration equipment I am evaluating becomes damaged, lost or stolen?
 Who is responsible?